PostHog/posthog.com/contents/handbook/engineering/k8s-overview.md

 No communication is needed into or out of this namespace other than the ingress controller for app and collecting data.

 Note that the specifics of this may vary:
-- Kafka, ClickHouse, Redis services may be hosted outside of the namespace or [configured differently](/docs/self-host/deploy/configuration).
+- ClickHouse, Kafka, PostgreSQL and Redis services may be hosted outside of the namespace or [configured differently](/docs/self-host/deploy/configuration).
 - The ClickHouse cluster is managed by [clickhouse-operator](https://github.com/Altinity/clickhouse-operator/) and the exact number of pods vary according to [sharding settings](/docs/self-host/runbook/clickhouse/sharding-and-replication).